northelks/find_aik/README.md

 Have a fun to play :)

-[Hint] There is one hidden hack to get immortality: you need to fly near the planet, but not fly into it.
-The torsion of the ship will begin and in this condition the enemy ship will not be able to hit you.
+<sub><sup>[Hint] There is one hidden hack to get immortality: you need to fly near the planet, but not fly into it.
+The torsion of the ship will begin and in this condition the enemy ship will not be able to hit you.</sup></sub>

 ![frame0](https://raw.githubusercontent.com/kroppli/find_aik/master/assets/frame0.png)
 ![frame1](https://raw.githubusercontent.com/kroppli/find_aik/master/assets/frame1.png)